SwitWu/SwitWu.github.io/_posts/2023-05-09-ielts-speaking.md

 1. Where do you go to school?
   I'm currently a college student at Wuhan University, which is a beautiful and famous university in China.
 2. Do you go to a good school?
-  Yes.
-The teaching recourses are abundant.
-The campus scenery is beautiful.
-  The classmates are excellent and hardworking.
-Make many good friends.
+  Definitely.
+There are abundant teaching resources, beautiful campus sceneries, excellent classmates and various sports facilities in the school.
+So I think the school is very good.
 3. Do you like your teachers?
     + Yes.
 Some teachers have a sense of humour, make me stay focused in class.
     + Some can use different teaching aids, make class more stimulating.
 4. Do you like your current learning atmosphere?
+  Yes.
+We have periodic reports and discussions in the seminar group and the school also regularly invites some renowned scholars to give some presentations to us.
+So the learning atmosphere is very strong.
 5. What's the differences between your school and other schools?
   My school has many historical buildings and Sakura.
 From mid to late March, many tourists come to my school to enjoy the beautiful sceneries.
 6. Is there anything you want to change about your school?
     + More school bus stations.
     + Build more canteens in some area.